oshevtsov/advent-of-code-2025/README.md

 ## Structure of solutions

-Solutions are separated by the programming language used to solve it.
-The solution for each day is contained in a folder called, e.g. `day-01`.
+Solutions are separated by for each day, e.g `day-01`.
 The folder contains three
 subfolders:

 - `inputs`: contains all the inputs specified in the day's puzzle